TheSoftwareHouse/Kakunin/docs-src/steps.md

 Checks if there is an email on the configured mailing service and stores text body matched by regex inside variableStore.

-This steps takes first email from inbox, in order to find an email you're looking for clear inbox before sending email.
+This step takes the first email from the inbox, in order to find an email you're looking for.
+It clears inbox before sending the email.

 This step also supports transformers.